 South Korea Will Try to Blow Up Kim Jong Un If He Launches Nukes

-Seoul has a plan to decapitate the North’s leadership — except it rarely works
+Seoul has a plan to decapitate the North’s leadership — except that rarely works

 If North Korean dictator Kim Jong Un orders a nuclear strike on South Korea, Seoul will attempt to kill him with missiles and devastate Pyongyang in the process.